lkodinsson/MARS/Basic/PHB.md

 | 32 | Improbable |
 | 40 | Impossible |

-Sometimes you will need to make a *general check* with a stat or skill.
-When doing so, you must beat a difficulty value equal to that skill minus one.
-For example: If you need to make a general fortitude check with a fortitude of 1d10+1d12, you will need to beat a difficulty of 1d10+1d12-1.

 ### Skill Duration

 While most basic skills and actions can be performed in a matter of a couple seconds, advanced skill and actions cannot be performed so quickly.
 While it is expected that most advanced actions that a character can take (as a result of skill checks) take at least a few minutes, the exact duration is up to the Game Master to decide based on the circumstances of the skill check.
 As such, some actions may even take several hours.